 After receiving his undergraduate degree from the Massachusetts Institute of Technology, he earned a Ph.D. in music theory from Yale University.
 He is currently a member of the music theory faculty of the Colburn Conservatory.
 He was a longtime member of the music faculty at Occidental College and has also been a visiting professor at UCLA and UC Santa Barbara.
 His analytical work has appeared in the Journal of Music Theory and in The New Orpheus: Essays on Kurt Weill, winner of the Deems Taylor Award for excellence in writing on music.

 Well known as a pre-concert lecturer, Alan has been a regular speaker on the L.A.
 Philharmonic’s “Upbeat Live” series since its inception in 1984.
-He also works closely with the Los Angeles Master Chorale, Los Angeles Opera and Pacific Symphony.
+He also works closely with the Los Angeles Master Chorale and Pacific Symphony.
 His lectures have been presented by virtually every major performing organization in southern California.
-He is heard globally as programmer and host of the inflight classical channel on Delta Airlines.
+He has been heard globally as programmer and host of the inflight classical channel on Delta Airlines.